-BLM is a partner in the National Fish Habitat Action Plan and a member of its Federal Caucus.
+BLM is a partner in the National Fish Habitat Partnership and a member of its Federal Caucus.
 The NFHAP is an umbrella cooperative conservation effort to focus resources on fish habitat nationwide.
 Partnerships are self-organized around geographic areas, keystone species, or system types.
 The BLM is an active participant in the following recognized (and one candidate*) National Fish Habitat Action Plan Partnerships:

 These collaborative projects benefit a diversity of aquatic resources on BLM administered lands, including many at-risk species such as the Colorado, Bonneville and Yellowstone cutthroat trout, Pacific salmon and steelhead trout.